Year of entry 2024

 - IELTS 6.5 overall, with no less than 6.0 in any component

 - International fees

-Graduates who have studied this degree have utilised their advanced skills learned on the course to pursue their career goals in everything from project management and planning to engineering and consultancy — so the career opportunities are vast.
+Graduates who have studied this degree have utilised their advanced skills learned on the course to pursue their career goals in everything from construction project management and planning to engineering and consultancy — so the career opportunities are vast.